 On February 6, the Supreme State Security Prosecution (SSSP) charged Mr. Santawy with “membership in a terrorist group,” “spreading false news,” and “using a social media account to spread false news.”
 The charges are reportedly based on an alleged social media post critical of the government — Mr. Santawy has denied publishing the post — and an investigation by the National Security Agency.
-The file compiled for the investigation has not been disclosed to Samir or his lawyer.
+The file compiled for the investigation has not been disclosed to Mr. Santawy or his lawyer.
 The SSSP ordered Mr. Santawy remanded in custody for fifteen days.

 On February 17, the Freedom of Thought and Expression Law Firm (AFTE) reported that the SSSP renewed Mr. Santawy’s detention for fifteen days.
 Mr. Santawy reportedly was not present for the SSSP’s decision.

 On February 23, the SSSP charged Mr. Santawy with “financing a terrorist group.”
 The SSSP did not clarify what the terrorist group is or Mr. Santawy’s alleged relationship with the group.
-In Liman Tora Prison, Mr. Santawy is reportedly held in solitary confinement and is denied access to his family and lawyer, the prison canteen where he would be able to purchase food and drinks, personal hygiene care, and clothing to accommodate cold winter temperatures.
+In Liman Tora Prison, Mr. Santawy was reportedly held in solitary confinement and denied access to his family and lawyer, the prison canteen where he would be able to purchase food and drinks, personal hygiene care, and clothing to accommodate cold winter temperatures.

 On May 22, the SSP opened a new criminal investigation into Mr. Santawy over social media posts for a charge of “publishing false news to undermine the state, its national interests and public order and spread panic among the people.”